ShallWeMove/Overflow2024/README.md

 ![Shall We Move Landing Page](images/landing.png)

-Dive into the game interface, designed to offer a seamless and engaging Blackjack experience with real-time multiplayer support.
+Immerse yourself in the game interface, crafted to provide a smooth and captivating card gaming experience with real-time multiplayer support.

 ![Shall We Move Game Page](images/game.png)